dnsimple/dnsimple-support/content/articles/a-record.markdown

 ## What is an A record?

-An **A record** maps a domain name to the IP address (IPv4) of the computer hosting the domain.
+An **A record** maps a domain name to the IP address (Version 4) of the computer hosting the domain.
 Simply put, an A record is used to find the IP address of a computer connected to the internet from a name.

 The _A_ in A record stands for _Address_.
 Whenever you visit a web site, send an email, connect to Twitter or Facebook or do almost anything on the Internet, the address you enter is a series of words connected with dots.